allison9y/prestoi/README.md

   - Supports inputs up to **5,120 tokens** on a single A100 or H100 (80 GB)
 - **RAM**: Minimum **64 GB** (especially for long targets)

-## Installation Time and Rutime Estimation
+## Installation Time and Runtime Estimation

 - **Installation Time**: Approximately **45 minutes** to download and set up databases (without SSD).
 - **Average Runtime**: Varies by target length, intended stoichiometries, and GPU memory.
 Inputs with up to **5,120 tokens** fit on an NVIDIA A100 or H100 (80 GB).